appacademy/SWEO-Part-Time-Resources/2-Module/3-week/2-day/README.md

 - Some questions to start us off...
   - Why can't we effectively use 'time' to test the efficiency of our code?
-    - answer
+    - Too small, you can't see the efficiency
+    - This will change between computers and also with the same computer
   - What is Big-O notation concerned with?
     - Best, average or worst case?
-      - answer
+      - Worst
     - Specific tests run or general trend of many tests run?
-      - answer
+      - Many tests (general trend)
     - Tests with similar sizes, or tests with different sizes?
-      - answer
+      - different sizes
   - What are the three complexities we read about?
+    - Constant - O(1)
+      - Key into an object
+      - arithmetic
-      - answer
+    - Linear - O(n)
+      - looping over an array once from beginning to end
-      - answer
+    - Quad - O(n^2)
-      - answer
+      - nested loops
     - So... what is Big-O?
-      - answer
+      - BigO is a way for us to analyze our code to find its time complexity \
+      just by looking at it, and not running it.

 ## Simplifying Big-O